fratambot/MLOps-with-wandb/README.md

 - **inputs:** None
 - **outputs:**
   - artifact: a training / validation / test dataset collection in a file called `split-data.npz`
-  - media: an histogram showing the labels distribution for the 3 datasets (rescaled wrt the relative split proportion)
+  - media: an histogram showing the labels distribution for the 3 datasets (rescaled with respect to the relative split proportion)
   - table: a wandb table

 This is what you'll find on wandb and how to interact with it through the UI: